maximvs286/frontend-project-lvl1/README.md

 * Even - Answer "yes" if the number is even, otherwise answer "no".
 * Calc - Calculate the result of an expression.
 * GCD - Find the greatest common divisor of given numbers.
-* Progression - Find number is missing in the progression.
+* Progression - Find number is missing in a progression.
 * Prime - Answer "yes" if given number is prime.
 Otherwise answer "no".

 ## Setup